erawls-neuro/NeuroFreq_public/docs/transforms/nf_demodulation/index.rst

 Where data is a 1/2/3D tensor of dimensions channels X time X trials, Fs is the sampling rate of the data in Hz, freqs is a vector of center frequencies for the sine waves, lowpassF is the frequency of the low-pass filter in Hz, order is the order of the low-pass filter, and plt is 0 or 1 indicating whether or not the user would like a summary plot to be produced following transformation.

+Defaults are: freqs = 1:1:Fs/2 Hz, lowpassF = 2 Hz, order = 3, plt = 0.
+Data and Fs are required.

 When demodulation is run on the demo synthetic data using

 .. code-block:: matlab